Generating Hard Examples for Pixel-wise Classification: Introduction

-There are two challenges to use GOCI images and their ground truth labels for training the red tide detection.
-First, the spectral characteristics of the images taken in December are very different from those of the images taken in the summer when red tide mostly occurs because the marine environment in summer and winter is very different.
-Therefore, the negative examples from the December images do not normally represent the non-red tide area from the images collected in summer months.
-Hence, using the negative examples from the winter season in training may fail to accurately separate the red tide area from non-red tide area in summer images generating a high level of false positives.
-Second, the imbalance between the number of positive examples and the number of negative examples is quite significant; the number of positive examples is in the order of one hundred pixels per image, and the number of negative examples is about 31M pixels per image as all the pixels of the GOCI image (5567$\times$5685) taken in winter are used as negative examples.
-Since class distributions are significantly unbalanced, the resulting detection model trained on the unbalanced data would be also significantly biased and inaccurate.
+From this peculiar GOCI image setting, we found severe issues highlighting the need for the proposed HEG approach.
+First, the spectral characteristics of the images taken in December are very different from those of the images taken in the summer when red tides mostly occur because the marine environment in summer and winter is very different.
+Therefore, the negative examples from the December images do not generally represent the non-red tide area from the images collected in the summer.
+Second, the imbalance between the numbers of positive examples and the negative examples is quite significant.
+The number of positive examples is in the order of one hundred pixels per image.
+In comparison, the number of negative examples is about 31M pixels per image as all the pixels of the GOCI image (5567$\times$5685) taken in winter are used as negative examples.
+Lack of non-red tide examples derived from the property discrepancy between the summer and winter images associated with the first problem is addressed by the first step of HEG (i.e., generation of hard example candidates).
+The second problem of the data imbalance between the positive and negative examples is effectively alleviated by the second step of HEG (i.e., hard example mining).